Easy Greek Yogurt Rhubarb Muffins (Moist, Tangy & Bakery-Style)

 Instructions

-- Preheat oven to 400 F and line a muffin tin with paper or foil baking cups.
+Preheat oven to 400°F (200°C).
+Line a muffin tin with paper liners.

 These look great, I’ve recently just re-discovered rhubarb again.
 Also baking with greek yoghurt is something that really interests me.